 Operation Bring Down the Hassaikai

 With the plan mapped out to the tee, our young heroes and group of pro heroes head out to the Hassaikais’ location.
 Once there, the battle for saving Eri begins.
-Of course the Shie Hassaikai didn’t not prepare themselves for this battle, they knew it was coming!
+Of course, the Shie Hassaikai didn’t prepare themselves for this battle, they knew it was coming!
 A few of the heroes start the battle outside, while some of the others make their way inside.
-Here we get to see Tamaki, Sun-Eater stand off against Yakuza members, while digging into Tamaki’s history.
+Here we get to see Tamaki, Sun-Eater standoff against Yakuza members while digging into Tamaki’s history.
 Tamaki is reminded that no matter how dire a situation might get, he can always count on the confidence of his classmate Mirio to help boost him up and to not give up in a fight.
 Just when it seemed like Tamaki almost didn’t make it, his quick thinking and wit got him through knocking out three of the yakuza members on his own.
 Suneater stayed behind to make sure they weren’t going anywhere while Midoriya, Lemillion, Nighteye, Aizawa and other heroes join them in continuing on in the search for Eri and to save her.

-Next Red Riot and Fat Gum end up being trapped somewhere else inside of the Hassaikai hideout becoming seperated from the group and end up fighting a couple of members of the Yakuza themselves.
+Next Red Riot and Fat Gum end up being trapped somewhere else inside of the Hassaikai hideout becoming separated from the group and end up fighting a couple of members of the Yakuza themselves.
 Red Riot again gives it his all, and this time you get to see more of Fat Gum in action.
 Red Riot went down first with a knockout, and Fat Gum holds up the fight until it seems like all was lost.
-Just when Fat Gum couldn’t hold any longer, Red Riot comes back with just enough strength that he helps Fat Gum bring and end to their fight.
+Just when Fat Gum couldn’t hold any longer, Red Riot comes back with just enough strength that he helps Fat Gum bring an end to their fight.
 Now our heroes are stuck in limbo with a powerful Yakuza member, making the walls twist and turn everywhere.
 Mirio had already decided to get a head start to continue the chase in reaching Chisaki and Eri on his own.
 The pro hero Rock Lock finds a way to temporarily make the walls stop, but then our heroes get a surprise they were not expecting.

 Clash of the Titans